By the end of this section, you will be able to:

 Conversion of Temperature Units

 We use the word temperature to refer to the hotness or coldness of a substance.
 One way we measure a change in temperature is to use the fact that most substances expand when their temperature increases and contract when their temperature decreases.
-The mercury or alcohol in a common glass thermometer changes its volume as the temperature changes, and the position of the trapped liquid along a printed scale may be used as a measure of temperature.
+The liquid in a common glass thermometer changes its volume as the temperature changes, and the position of the trapped liquid's surface along a printed scale may be used as a measure of temperature.

 Temperature scales are defined relative to selected reference temperatures: Two of the most commonly used are the freezing and boiling temperatures of water at a specified atmospheric pressure.
 On the Celsius scale, 0 °C is defined as the freezing temperature of water and 100 °C as the boiling temperature of water.
 The space between the two temperatures is divided into 100 equal intervals, which we call degrees.
 On the Fahrenheit scale, the freezing point of water is defined as 32 °F and the boiling temperature as 212 °F. The space between these two points on a Fahrenheit thermometer is divided into 180 equal parts (degrees).